pirl-unc/stig/README.md

 1. A working Python 2 installation.
 This has been been tested with 2.7.12 and 2.7.5.
 2. Two python package requirements: 'numpy' for numeric distributions required for making repertoires, and 'pyyaml' for unpacking the YAML-formatted TCR recombination data
+3. Reference chromosomes described below.

 #### Reference chromosomes

 STIG is distributed with allele data from IMGT, as well as reference coordinates for that allele data compatible with hg38.
-You will need a copy of the hg38 chromosome 7 and 14 reference files, which may be found at <http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/>  Look for chr7.fa.gz and chr14.fa.gz
+You will need a copy of the hg38 chromosome 7 and 14 reference files, which may be found at <http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/>  Look for chr7.fa.gz and chr14.fa.gz, and unpack these into the working directory (defaults to ./data).

 ### Installation